-Students (Years 1 -6) eating at recess are seated in the undercover area.
+Students (Years 1 - 6) are seated in the undercover area whilst eating at recess.
 Classroom teachers supervise lunch eating.

-The North side of the oval is for Years 4-6 and the south side for Years 1-3.
+The north side of the oval is for Years 4 - 6 and the south side for Years 1 - 3.
 The quadrangle outside Strickland block is for Years 1-3 students.

-The adventure playground (near fitness track) and the basketball courts are for Years 3-6 only.
+The adventure playground (near fitness track) and the blue basketball courts are for Years 3- 6.
+The basketball courts and playground areas on Nullagine Way are for Years 1-3